vitessio/website/content/en/docs/user-guides/tracing.md

     /*VT_SPAN_CONTEXT=<base64 value>*/ SELECT * from product;
     ```
     There are additional notes here:
-    * The underlying tracing libraries are very particular about the base64 value, so if you have any formatting problems (including trailing spaces between the base64 value and the closing of the comment); you will get many caught panic warnings in your vtgate logs.
+    * The underlying tracing libraries are very particular about the base64 value, so if you have any formatting problems (including trailing spaces between the base64 value and the closing of the comment); you will get many warnings in your `vtgate` logs.
-    * When testing with, for example, the `mysql` CLI tool, make sure you are using the `-c` (or `--comments` flag), since the default is `--skip-comments`, which will never send your comments to the server (vtgate).
+    * When testing with, for example, the `mysql` CLI tool, make sure you are using the `-c` (or `--comments` flag), since the default is `--skip-comments`, which will never send your comments to the server (`vtgate`).

 ### Inspecting trace spans in the Jaeger web UI

 This is beyond the scope of this guide.
 However, in general, if you have set everything above up correctly and you have instrumented and executed some queries appropriately, you can now access the Jager web UI to look at the spans recorded.
 If you are using the local docker container version of Jaeger, you can access the web UI in your browser at http://localhost:16686/.

 You should be able to search for and find spans based on the `trace-id` or `span-id` with which your query/queries were instrumented.
 Once you find a query, you will be able to see the trace events emitted by different
-parts of the code as the query moves through vtgate and the vttablet(s) involved in the query.
+parts of the code as the query moves through `vtgate` and the `vttablet(s)` involved in the query.
 An example would look something like this:

 ![](../trace1.png)